STUDY JAPANESE ONLINE WITH NATIVES HERE

 Japanese remedies for sore throat

-For sore throat and sore throat we have the Loxonin S which also serves against joint pain, sprains, headaches, bruises, broken bone pain, shoulder pain, neuralgia, muscle pain and cramp.
+For sore throat and inflamed throat, we have Loxonin S which is also effective against joint pain, sprains, headaches, bruises, pain from broken bones, shoulder pain, neuralgia, muscle pain, and cramps.

-But if you have a weak stomach it is better to look for other medicines because the Loxonin S affects the stomach and is more expensive than other pain relievers.
-You can just buy cheap medicine like throat lozenges.
+But if you have a weak stomach, it's better to look for other remedies because Loxonin S affects the stomach and is more expensive than other painkillers.
+You can simply buy cheap remedies like throat lozenges.

 Guide to Japanese Remedies to Take in Japan

-Go to a pharmacy and look for node [のど/喉] which means throat.
-You can even find throat lozenges at grocery stores and convenience stores.
+Go to a pharmacy and look for nodo [のど/喉] which means throat.
+You might even find throat lozenges in supermarkets and convenience stores.

 Japanese Medicines for Nausea and Digestion

-The Travelmin [トラベルミ] is the medicine indicated to help you with nausea, diarrhea, stomach pain, nausea and vomiting.
-O Travelmin Junior [トラベルミンジュニア] is suitable for children over 5 years old.
+The Travelmin [トラベルミ] is the medication indicated to help you with issues of nausea, diarrhea, stomach pain, nausea, and vomiting.
+The Travelmin Junior [トラベルミンジュニア] is indicated for children over 5 years old.

-However, another remedy that can be used for this same problem is Seirogan [正露丸], it pretty much has the same effect and relieves your stomach pain and your poor digestion.
+However, another remedy that can be used for the same problem is Seirogan [正露丸], it practically has the same effect and relieves your stomach pain and indigestion.

-The Seirogan It has a very strong smell and taste, not being very pleasant, that is, not everyone can take this type of medication.
+The Seirogan has a very strong smell and taste, which is not very pleasant, meaning not everyone can take this type of medication.

 Guide to Japanese Remedies to Take in Japan